-The participants were myself, the Saudi class teachers.
+The participants were myself, the Saudi university inplacement students.
 To collect the data I:

-- observed Australian centres (this provided background on the use of Learning Stories) - prepared workshops on Learning Story methodology (previous research has been carried out in this area) (Alfayez, 2008)

-- presented workshops on assessment and evaluation and also Learning Stories - interviewed the early childhood teachers who attended the workshops
+- observed Australian centres (this provided background on the use of Learning Stories) - prepared workshops on Learning Story methodology (previous research has been carried out in this area) (Alfayez, 2008) - presented workshops on assessment and evaluation and also Learning Stories - interviewed students-focus group.